American Securities front runner for Carlyle, KPS auto assets

 Plymouth, Michigan-based Metaldyne is projected to have $150 million to $160 million in earnings before interest, tax, depreciation and amortization (EBITDA) in 2012, according to people familiar with the matter.

 Metaldyne now boasts about $1 billion in annual revenue and more than 4,000 employees.
-Its customers include all major automakers, including General Motors Corp, Ford Motor Co , Chrysler Group LLC and BMW AG.
+Its customers include all major automakers, including General Motors Corp (GM.N), Ford Motor Co (F.N), Chrysler Group LLC FIA.MI and BMW AG (BMWG.DE).

 HHI, which stands for Hephaestus Holdings Inc, has EBITDA of about $150 million, the sources added.
-The Royal Oak, Michigan-based company also boasts MC Capital Inc, a subsidiary of Mitsubishi Corp, as an investor, according to KPS's website.
+The Royal Oak, Michigan-based company also boasts MC Capital Inc, a subsidiary of Mitsubishi Corp (8058.T), as an investor, according to KPS's website.

 HHI is the largest independent manufacturer of highly engineered symmetrical and asymmetrical forged parts for various power train and wheel-end applications.
 It is also a leading manufacturer of wheel bearings and one of the few manufacturers of engine-timing drive systems for the North American automotive industry, according to the KPS website.